DSIP (Delta Sleep-Inducing Peptide)

 Important Disclaimer

 This material is provided strictly for educational and informational purposes related to peptide research and sleep-regulating compounds.
-DSIP is a biologically active neuropeptide capable of influencing sleep quality, neurological signaling, and circadian-related pathways.
+DSIP is a biologically active neuropeptide capable of influencing neurological, endocrine, and sleep-related signaling pathways.
 Information presented here should not be interpreted as medical advice, treatment recommendations, or encouragement of unsupervised use.

 • Vial Size: 10 mg